xen0bit/daguire/README.md

 0xFF        : White
 ```

 All python3 stdlib.
 No need to pip install anything.
+That also means it's cross platform.
+It just works.

 ```
 usage: daguire.py [-h] fmt sz